 You must be admitted as a “regular student” before your financial aid application can be processed.
 The application for admission can be completed online or through the NTC Admissions Office.
 Submit your final high school transcript, as well as official academic transcripts from all other colleges that you have previously attended, to the NTC Admissions Office.

 NTC Federal School Code: 005759

-Your first step in securing any financial aid is to fill out the FAFSA.
+Your first step in securing any financial aid (excluding scholarships) is to fill out the FAFSA.
 All students must complete the application regardless of the family’s financial status if wanting to apply for federal and state aid (including loans).
-The FAFSA information determines your eligibility for a broad range of financial aid.
-Even if your FAFSA results indicate you do not have financial need, nearly everyone qualifies for some form of financial aid.
+Your FAFSA information determines your eligibility for a broad range of financial aid.
+Even if you do not have financial need, according to your FAFSA results, nearly everyone qualifies for some form of financial aid.

 - Go to www.fafsa.gov to complete your FAFSA.

 When completing the FAFSA, make sure to add the NTC Federal School Code: 005759 so the Financial Aid office will receive your FAFSA results.
 We use your FAFSA results to determine your financial aid eligibility.
-If you’ve already completed the FAFSA and need to add NTC as a planned school of attendance, you can log back into the FAFSA website and add NTC’s Federal School Code.
+If you’ve already completed the FAFSA and need to add NTC as a planned school of attendance, you can log back into the FAFSA website, click on “make corrections” and add NTC’s Federal School Code.

 The FSA ID — a username and password — must be used to log in to certain U.S. Department of Education websites.
 Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
 You can create an ID when logging in to the FAFSA.
 If you are considered a dependent student for financial aid purposes, a parent will also need to create an ID.
 For help, visit www.StudentAid.gov/fsaid.